EOSIO/taurus-node/docs/01_nodeos/index.md

 ## Introduction

-`nodeos` is the core service daemon that runs on every EOSIO node.
+`nodeos` is the core service daemon that runs on every EOSIO-Taurus node.
 It can be configured to process smart contracts, validate transactions, produce blocks containing valid transactions, and confirm blocks to record them on the blockchain.

 ## Installation

-`nodeos` is distributed as part of the [EOSIO software suite](https://github.com/EOSIO/eos/blob/master/README.md).
-To install `nodeos`, visit the [EOSIO Software Installation](../00_install/index.md) section.
+To install `nodeos`, visit the [EOSIO-Taurus Software Installation](../00_install/index.md) section.

 ## Explore